-When the weather changes, the flowers start to bloom and photographers become inspired to make images of the beautiful colours and shapes that announce an end to winter.
+When the weather changes, the flowers start to bloom and it seems as though everybody is looking for the Best Flower Shop to gift to the people that they love.
+Similarly, this is the time where photographers become inspired to make images of the beautiful colours and shapes that announce an end to winter.

 Sadly, many photos of flowers are lacking something.
 Flowers are challenging to shoot well, because they are naturally beautiful and to make the image special, we need to do more.
 Managing the light, and the angle are methods to make better flower images, amongst other practices.
 Let’s practice today so we are ready for the real thing.